owenjeltema/resistanceRamp/README.md

 # resistanceRamp
+@author: grabills

+# Guide to Analyzing CA1 Step Resistance Measurements

-The function of this code is to analysize the CA1 step resistance measurements, without using the PClamp software suite.
+This guide will help you understand how to analyze CA1 step resistance measurements without using the PClamp software suite.
+This process involves simulating the behavior of an LCR circuit, which PClamp cannot measure directly through the voltage step procedure.
+The analysis uses a program called `ResistanceRamp.py`.

-There is some functionality that wasn't added but could become nessessary depending on use.
-The low_pass and filter methods support filtering out annomalous datapoints via guassian transformations, however they currently delete the voltages that the methods remove.
-The base functionality is nessessary, but means whatever list is given to the functions will not nessessarly have it's incices match the time list.
-This creates issues for the n_reg function, which performs much of the analysis on the abf.sweep(x,y) files.
-X corresponds to voltage, and Y current.
+## Overview

+Our experimental setup involves applying a voltage through an electrode in a salty water solution, which is similar to current flowing through a wire.
+A capacitor, representing a bilayer, is placed between the positive and negative terminals.
+As we shift the voltage across it, the capacitor causes an exponential decay since the voltage across a capacitor cannot change instantly.
+This is why we use the Resistance Ramp procedure.

+## Setup Instructions

+1. **Organize Data**: Place all the data you want to analyze in a directory that you can access from your terminal.
+2. **Compile the Program**: Navigate to that directory in your terminal and compile the `ResistanceRamp.py` script.
+This tells the program to analyze the data within the specified path.

+## Key Functions and Their Roles

-Calculate_standard_error: The calculate_standard_error, calculates standard error for a given list.
+- **`calculate_standard_error`**: This function calculates the standard error for a given list of data points.

-low_pass: The low_pass function applies a gaussian filtering to a abf.sweep(x,y) which correspond to the datasets for voltage and current.
-This in tandem with the filter function can apply and fit a filter to a dataset to reduce noise, corresponding to the sigma.
+- **`low_pass`**: This function applies a Gaussian filter to the dataset (`abf.sweep(x,y)`) to reduce noise.
+Here, `x` corresponds to voltage and `y` to current.
+The Gaussian filter smooths the data based on a parameter called sigma.

-Filter: The filter function removes points dictated by the (Nan) from the low_pass function.
-This currently does not go back and edit other nessessary dataset along side given, resulting in graphing challenges for N_reg.
+- **`filter`**: This function removes data points marked as (NaN) by the `low_pass` function.
+Note that this currently does not adjust other datasets accordingly, which can cause issues for the `n_reg` function.

-n_reg: The n_reg function graphs the given voltage and current, with a given exponential regression.
-The function also takes the step averages at the end of each specified data section and allows users to remove wanted points.
-The function also has a r-squared calculation, which provides an rough estimate for the data's fit.
+- **`n_reg`**: This function graphs the voltage and current data and performs exponential regression.
+It calculates the average values at the end of each data section and allows users to remove unwanted points.
+It also provides an R-squared value to estimate the data fit.

-AverageI: The averageI function segments the abf.sweep(x,y) into segments which are averaged by a timeshift--which is the amount of time at the step the user wants to sample.
-For 2023 purposes this was 2 seconds due to the higher accuracy, but lower can also be acceptable.
-The time array is in milli seconds, and doesn't include the upward step, since it would intruduce high outliers.
+- **`averageI`**: This function segments the `abf.sweep(x,y)` data into sections, averaging the values over a specified time interval (2 seconds for 2023 purposes, but this can be adjusted).
+The time array is in milliseconds and does not include the initial upward step to avoid introducing high outliers.

+## Additional Notes

-Note on use: the OS integration allows for ResistanceRampTest to work based on the direcory that is calling it.
-This means it should be called from the directory that has the files that need to be analysed.
-The function will then itterate through all files in that directory and the user can choose where to place the results as wanted.
+- **OS Integration**: The program is designed to work based on the directory from which it is called.
+It iterates through all files in the specified directory, and you can choose where to save the results.
+- **Limitations**: Some functionality, such as adjusting datasets alongside filtering, is not fully implemented.
+This can create challenges, particularly for graphing with the `n_reg` function.